tarruda/python-ush/README.rst

 (0,)

 Adding arguments actually creates new `Command` instances with the appended arguments.
-If the same arguments are used in future invocations, it can be useful to save to a variable:
+If the same arguments are to be used in future invocations, it can be useful to save to a variable:

 >>> ls = ls('--hide=__pycache__', '--hide=*.py*')